Makoto Azuma views nature as both his greatest inspiration and his expansive paint box.

 “I think that displaying flowers at home can certainly help us to enrich our hearts and lifestyle although it may not be visible,” he says, encouraging people to look beyond the surface of even the most basic floral arrangement.
 “Plants are essential to our lives.
 From the moment of birth to death, and in special occasions like weddings and anniversaries, flowers accompany us through our whole lives.
 As I see it, the work of a florist is to tie humans and plants together beautifully.
 That is why I am deeply happy with my work.
 They give me the best memories every single day so I have no capacity to be flooded with nostalgia at all.”

 In addition to his gallery-come-flower shop, Jardin and several public installations throughout Japan, his work is in demand through commissions in the U.S., Brazil, Argentina, Thailand, Singapore, and elsewhere.
-While they run the gamut from art museum and gallery exhibits, to use in advertising and landscape design requests for buildings and public spaces, one unifying factor is that those making the commissions are seeking new and creative ways to use nature to bring people together.
+While they run the gamut from art museum and gallery exhibits, to use in advertising and landscape flower design requests for buildings and public spaces, one unifying factor is that those making the commissions are seeking new and creative ways to use nature to bring people together with my botanical sculptures.
 He also says he hopes the presence of the public installations will get more children involved and interest in conservation and nature.

 “The fact that there are various kinds of offers mean there are increasing number of people that have expectations on such kind of creation,” Azuma affirms.
 “Water flows inside and energy is released on the outside of the flowers and plants.
 It is always my wish for people to feel my work and imagine with it, using their five senses other than their sight.
 I am always conscious of that when I create my artworks.
 I rely on my ears when I create, so my audience doesn’t really need use their eyesight when they experience my artworks.”